mspae/react-wavesurfer/README.md

 `options` | object | the instantiation options for wavesurfer.
 See [documentation of wavesurfer.js](https://github.com/katspaugh/wavesurfer.js#wavesurfer-options).
 The defaults values are the default values of wavesurfer.js

 ### Callback props

+#### Passing the playback position to a callback

+If you want to use a callback specifically to receive the playback position you can use the `onPosChange` prop callback.
+It is basically called on `audioprocess` and `seek` events and receives the same type of argument object as the `onAudioprocess` callback: `{ wavesurfer: wavesurferInstance, originalArgs: [playBackPositionInSecs] }`

+This function is a hack.
+Otherwise to be able to work with the playback position would require you to pass both `onSeek` and `onAudioprocess` to the component.
+However the `onSeek` function would receive the position in a different format (as a float) than the `onAudioprocess` function (in seconds).
+So this is just way to keep things simple until this issue has been properly resolved. (https://github.com/katspaugh/wavesurfer.js/issues/618)

+See the `example/index.jsx` for a simple example how to use this.

+#### Wavesurfer event callbacks

 You can hook into wavesurfer events via functions you define as props.
 They can be used to wire up wavesurfer plugins until proper support for them is added.
 They receive an object of parameters: